AlexandreSama/AlexandreSama/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Kashir, a Discord bot with NodeJS & His Website !
+- 🔭 I’m currently working on Kashir, an App for Minecraft & Monitoring !
 - 📫 How to reach me: Invite me on Discord !
 Alexλndre#6167 !
 - ⚡ Fun fact: My first project was a calculator for eggs production in Minecraft !